wp-plugins/mooberry-book-manager/README.txt

 5. Choose from four types of widgets to feature books on your sidebar.

 == Changelog ==
+= 2.2 =
+* New: Added Spanish translation
+* Fixed: Compliant with Wordpress 4.3 (and works for < Wordpress 4.3)
+* Fixed: Retailer images missing since version 2.0 restored
+* Fixed: Improved translation string for Series and Genre grids for more flexibility

 = 2.1 =
 * New: Book Grids are now responsive
 * New: Added Serbo–Croatian translation